keeperdog/docs-vuepress/docs/autodesk/micro-frontend.md

 Qiankun is one of an implementation of Micro Frontends, which based on [single-spa](https://github.com/CanopyTax/single-spa).
 It aims to make it easier and painless to build a production-ready micro frontend architecture system.

 Qiankun hatched from Ant Financial’s unified frontend platform for cloud products based on micro frontends architecture.
 After full testing and polishing of a number of online applications, Ant f2e team extracted its micro frontend kernel and open sourced it.
-The frontend team hope to help the systems who has the same requirement more convenient to build its own micro frontends application in the community.
+The f2e team hope to help the systems who has the same requirement more convenient to build its own micro frontends application in the community.
 At the same time, with the help of community, qiankun will be polished and improved.

 At present, qiankun has served more than 200 online applications inside Ant, and it's definitely trustworthy in terms of ease of use and completeness.